NethermindEth/Forta-Agents/Benqi-Agents/Interest-Rates-Monitor/README.md

 - BENQI-6-1
     * Fired when it detects that `QiToken`'s **borrow** interest rate has **dropped** below lower threshold.
-    * Severity is always set to "Info".
+    * Severity is always set to "Medium".
-    * Type is always set to "Info".
+    * Type is always set to "Suspicious".
     * Metadata contains:
         * `token`: QiToken's name.
         * `tokenAddress`: QiToken's address.